restfb/restfb.github.io/_includes/documentation/fetching-multiple-objects.md

 }
 {% endhighlight %}

-If you like to work with a result object instead of a basic JsonObject, you can define your own.
-This is necessary because you know best how's the structure of the response.
-As an example we fetch the user `me` and the page `cocacola`.
+If you prefer to work with a strongly-typed object instead of a basic `JsonObject`, you can define your own.
+For example, we fetch the user `me` and the page `cocacola`.
 You may even mix different ids.
-But please pay attention to the fields you request: You may only request intersecting fields otherwise you only receive an error.
+But please pay attention to the fields you request: you may only request intersecting fields, otherwise you will receive an error response.

 {% highlight java %}
 FetchObjectsResults fetchObjectsResults =